-All DES-3800 Series switches are set as Candidate (CaS) switches, as their factory default configuration and Single IP Management will be disabled.
-To enable SIM for the Switch using the Web interface, go to the Administration folder and click Single IP Management > SIM Settings link, revealing the following window.
+All switches are set as Candidate (CaS) switches as their factory default configuration and Single IP Management will be disabled.
+To enable SIM for the Switch using the Web interface, go to the Single IP Management Settings folder, located in the Administration folder, and click the SIM Settings link, revealing the following window.